Baby Growth in the Womb from 5-8 Weeks

 Even though you don’t look any bigger, your baby is rapidly growing.
-Check out the ten growth milestones:
+Check out the ten milestones for baby growth in the womb:

 - By the end of the fifth week, baby is the size of a green pea (or about 0.4 inches).